humanmodeling/SuperHuman/README.md

 The team have to take enemy flag or down all of enemy.

 - Blind battle
-Each player take the blindfold and use GridEye and Ultrasonic sensor.
+Each player take the blindfold and use GridEye and Ultrasonic sensor to find the enemy players.
 Use only IR LED weapon.

 ## System